Scott Weiland: Stone Temple Pilots

 In 1994, STP released their second record, Purple, which saw the development of a more distinctive identity for the band.
 Like Core, Purple was a big success for the band, spawning three hit singles ("Big Empty", "Vasoline", and "Interstate Love Song") and selling more than six million copies.
 The critical response to Purple was more favorable, with Spin calling it a "quantum leap" from the band's previous album.

 In 1995, Weiland formed the alternative rock band the Magnificent Bastards with session drummer Victor Indrizzo in San Diego.
 The band included Zander Schloss and Jeff Nolan on guitars and Bob Thompson on bass.
 Only two songs were recorded by the Magnificent Bastards, "Mockingbird Girl", composed by Nolan, Schloss, and Weiland, appeared in the film Tank Girl and on its soundtrack, and a cover of John Lennon's "How Do You Sleep?" was recorded for the tribute album, Working Class Hero: A Tribute to John Lennon.
 Weiland rejoined Stone Temple Pilots in the fall of 1995, but STP was forced to cancel most of their 1996–1997 tour in support of their third release, Tiny Music...
 Songs from the Vatican Gift Shop, which sold about two million albums.
-Weiland encountered problems with drug addiction at this time as well, which inspired some of his songs in the late-1990s and resulted in prison time.
+Weiland encountered problems with drug addiction at this time as well, which inspired some of his songs in the late-1990s and resulted in jail time.

 In 1999, STP regrouped once again and released No. 4.
 The album contained the hit single "Sour Girl", promoted by a surreal music video with Sarah Michelle Gellar.
 That same year, Weiland also recorded two songs with the short-lived supergroup the Wondergirls.
-During this time period Weiland spent five months in jail for drug possession.
+During this time period, Weiland spent five months in jail for drug possession.